Safe House (2012 film): Plot

 In Cape Town, South Africa, junior CIA officer Matt Weston is serving as a "housekeeper", an operative in charge of securing and maintaining a local CIA safe house in case of an operation.
 He calls his mentor and immediate superior David Barlow, enquiring about a station in Paris.
 He hopes to move there with his live-in girlfriend Ana, a young French physician about to start her residency.
 Barlow tells him he is likely underqualified for the position, which frustrates Matt as he has not had a "houseguest" during his year-long tenure and thus has been unable to gain field experience.
 Barlow promises to revisit the issue in a few months.

 Elsewhere in Cape Town, ex-CIA NOC operative turned international criminal Tobin Frost acquires a data storage device from rogue MI6 officer Alec Wade.
 A team of mercenaries attacks them and kills Wade.
 Frost flees and, out of options, surrenders to the American consulate.

 A team led by veteran Daniel Kiefer transfers Frost to Weston's safe house in order to interrogate him for intelligence before he returns to the US.
 Weston watches uneasily as Kiefer's team waterboards Frost.
 The mercenaries, led by Vargas, attack the safe house and kill Kiefer and his team.
 Weston escapes with Frost and heads to the U.S. Consulate.

 En route, Weston contacts Barlow at CIA headquarters in Langley, Virginia, along with Catherine Linklater, the operative in charge of Frost's interrogation and Kiefer's superior, and CIA Deputy Director Harlan Whitford, who is overseeing the operation.
 Linklater, under advisement from Barlow, orders Weston to lie low and await further instructions.

 Weston contacts Ana, giving her a cover story that his office has been threatened and suggesting she stay with friends when it appears their apartment is under surveillance.
 Barlow tells him to go to the Metrorail station at Green Point Stadium, where he retrieves a GPS device containing the location of another safe house, but Frost creates a diversion and escapes.
 Weston, detained by the police, escapes and is forced to return fire at them.

 Frost's escape is reported.
 After hearing that Weston fired at the police, Linklater orders him to visit the nearest American embassy for debriefing.
-When Whitford tells him, "We'll take it from here", Weston decides to pursue Frost himself as Frost had warned him that when he heard that particular sentence is when Weston should become concerned about his own safety.
-Linklater and Barlow travel to South Africa.
-Linklater suggests that Weston has joined Frost, which Barlow refutes.
+When Whitford tells him, "We'll take it from here", Weston decides to pursue Frost himself, as Frost had warned him hearing such phrasing would indicate when Weston should begin to fear for his own safety.
+While traveling together to South Africa to handle the situation directly, Linklater suggests that Weston has joined with Frost, a notion which Barlow refutes.